-- 450 regime onset (before day 1), which are similar in amplitude, except for GL, for which baroclinic coupling is very small but the divergent contribution is comparable to that of the nonlinear dynamics.
-The divergent contribution is very small in the other three regimes.
-A further difference for GL is that the amplitude of both the linear and nonlinear quasi-barotropic dynamics is 30-50 % smaller than in the other regimes. - Between the extended summer and winter seasons (Figure 9 i-p), one difference for all regimes is the larger contribution by baroclinic coupling in winter, which can be expected due to generally stronger baroclinicity in winter, and which has been found also in the context of Rossby wave packet dynamics (Teubler and Riemer, 2021, their Figure 7).
+Between the extended summer and winter seasons (Fig. 9i-p), one difference for all regimes is the larger contribution by baroclinic coupling in winter, which can be expected due to generally stronger baroclinicity in winter and which has been found also in the context of Rossby wave packet dynamics (Teubler and Riemer, 2021, their Fig. 7).
 Besides differences in baroclinic coupling, summer and winter dynamics - in terms of the projected piecewise PV tendencies - are most similar for GL.
 For AR, linear dynamics contribute more strongly than nonlinear dynamics during summer, whereas the contributions are similar during winter.
-In contrast, for ScBL the linear dynamics contribute more strongly than nonlinear dynamics during - 460 winter, whereas the contributions are similar during summer.
-For EuBL, the nonlinear dynamics appear to lead the linear dynamics, which appears more prominently during winter when the linear dynamics are somewhat stronger.
+In contrast, for ScBL the linear dynamics contribute more strongly than nonlinear dynamics during winter, whereas the contributions are similar during summer.
+For EuBL, the nonlinear dynamics appear to lead the linear dynamics, which appear more prominently during winter when the linear dynamics are somewhat stronger.
 Overall, however, as noted above, the differences between the extended summer and winter seasons are evidently less pronounced than between the retrograde and the upstream clusters, at least in the framework of the projected piecewise PV tendencies.
-Notably, besides the role of baroclinic coupling, we do not find systematic differences between seasons that would apply for all four regimes. - 465 This result suggests that for the year-round weather regimes the dynamics-based variability described by the retrograde and upstream clusters represent a more fundamental mode of variability than a description of variability that is based on the comparison of seasonal means.
+Notably, besides the role of baroclinic coupling, we do not find systematic differences between seasons that would apply for all four regimes.
+This result suggests that for the year-round weather regimes the dynamics-based variability described by the retrograde and upstream clusters represents a more fundamental mode of variability than a description of variability that is based on the comparison of seasonal means.